telerik-boneyard/platform-friends-android/README.md

 This is a unique string that links the sample mobile app to your Telerik Platform account where all the data is read from/saved.
 To set it in the app code:

 1. Open the `Friends/app/src/main/res/values/settings.xml` file.
-2. Find the `backend_services_api_key` string resource and set its value to the App ID of your Telerik Platform app.
+2. Find the `telerik_app_id` string resource and set its value to the App ID of your Telerik Platform app.

 ## (Optional) Project Key for Telerik Analytics